Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Problem Description

-where $x_i\!:\mathbb{N} \rightarrow X_i$, $u_i:\mathbb{N} \rightarrow U_i$, and $w_i\!:\mathbb{N} \rightarrow W_i$, are state, control and disturbance input signals, respectively. \end{definition} \begin{remark} The primary rationale for treating $U_i$ as a finite set stems from the prevalent application of \emph{digital controllers} in practical scenarios.
-In addition, the disturbance input $w_i$ captures the influence of neighboring subsystems connected to a particular subsystem within the interconnection topology, acting as an \emph{adversarial} input. \end{remark}
+for all $x_i, x_i^\prime \in X_i$, $w_i, w_i^\prime \in W_i$, and $u_i \in U_i$.} \end{assumption} \begin{remark} The primary rationale for treating $U_i$ as a finite set stems from the prevalent application of \emph{digital controllers} in practical scenarios.
+In addition, the disturbance input $w_i$ captures the influence from neighboring subsystems connected to a particular subsystem within the interconnection topology, acting as an \emph{adversarial} input. \end{remark}

 The subsequent definition formally delineates interconnected networks, formed by interconnecting disturbance inputs of individual subsystems.

 \begin{definition} Consider dt-CS $\Upsilon\!_{i}=(X_i,U_i,W_i,f_i), i\in\{1,\dots,M\}$, with the following interconnection constraint: